 Clinical Site Requirements

-In addition to meeting all of the School of Nursing compliance requirements as a nursing student, individual sites may have paperwork, mandatory orientations, computer trainings you must attend before your first clinical rotation day and specific site requirements including drug screening.
-Once you receive information about placement at a clinical site, give yourself plenty of time to check our online list of clinical sites we know have specific requirements.
+In addition to meeting all of the School of Nursing compliance requirements as a nursing student, individual sites may have paperwork, mandatory orientations, computer trainings you must attend before your first clinical rotation day and specific site requirements.
+Fingerprinting, drug screening* and evidence of military draft registration are some examples of clinical site-specific requirements.
+Once you receive information about placement at a clinical site, give yourself plenty of time to check our online list of clinical sites we know have specific requirements. (*The cost of drug screening for students is the responsibility of the clinical agency and/or the student.
+The UW School of Nursing does not pay for drug screening and will not administer, receive, or review drug testing results.
+If a clinical site requires drug screening, the date of the drug screening will be included in the student's clinical passport without result or other information.)

 Students must meet all clinical agency requirements; site requirements vary and may include fingerprinting, drug screening, evidence of military draft registration are some examples of agency requirements.
 It is your responsibility to maintain, renew, and update each requirement by the expiration date and to keep copies of each in your personal records off-campus.